I can tell you a bit about my background, which is important in making an informed decision about choosing the right trainer to work with.

 Following university I joined Dogs for Good, where I trained young dogs to support people with physical disabilities.
 This included teaching the dogs a range of tasks such as retrieve, targeting, walking well next to mobility aids in a many different places, recall and working through any behaviours that were problematic.

-I then progressed to becoming an instructor working with many parents of children with autism and their family dog(s) through running workshops and providing ongoing support.
+I then progressed to becoming an instructor working with many parents of autistic children and their family dog(s) through running workshops and providing ongoing support.
 The emphasis was on teaching families about dog behaviour, their communication, how to manage dog and child interactions to ensure they were safe and enjoyable for everyone, the importance of positive reward training and building relationships.

 Working with families taught me a lot about behaviour, communication and therapy.
 After 8 years I decided to pursue my interest in therapy and worked as a therapy assistant for 3 years for a local authority, supporting children with disabilities.